openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 Gateways expose this read only channel:
 - version (this is a firmware version of your Tahoma gateway)

-Roller shutters and awnings expose these channels:
+Roller shutters, exterior screens, garage doors and awnings expose these channels:
-- position (a percentual position of the roller shutter, it can have value 0-100).
+- position (a percentual position of the device, it can have value 0-100).
 For IO Homecontrol devices only (non RTS)!
-- control (a rollershutter controller which reacts to commands UP/DOWN/STOP)
+- control (a device controller which reacts to commands UP/DOWN/STOP)

 When STOP command received two possible behaviours are possible
-- when the roller shutter is idle then MY command is interpreted (the roller shutter/awning goes to your favourite position)
+- when the roller shutter is idle then MY command is interpreted (the roller shutter/exterior screen/awning goes to your favourite position)
-- when the roller shutter is moving then STOP command is interpreted (the roller shutter/awning stops)
+- when the roller shutter is moving then STOP command is interpreted (the roller shutter/exterior screen/awning stops)

 An action group thing has this channel:
 - trigger (a switch which reacts to ON command and triggers the predefined Tahoma action)